Splynter-Security/Threat-Modeling-GitBook/architecture-layer/technique-archimate/risk-and-security-overlay.md

 ![Example showing the relationships between components, threats and loss events](images/threats-example.jpg)

-### Asset at risk
+#### Asset at risk

 Anything (tangible or intangible) capable of being owned or controlled to produce value can be referred to as an **asset at risk**.
 In cyber security contexts, this can an data, device, or other component of the environment that supports information-related activities.
 Mapping assets can be done with _most or a combination of core elements_ in the ArchiMate specification.
 A specific "asset" profile could be assigned to the elements, this profile could then have attributes important to to the asset such as its value.
+In the last example, the database server could be an asset at risk.

-### Vulnerability
+#### Vulnerability

 A **vulnerability** within cyber security contexts can be defined as a weakness that allows an attacker to threaten the value of an asset.
 An _assessment_ can be used to model these, either by seeing a vulnerability as a specialization of an assessment or as a specific attribute.
 However typically vulnerabilities aren't modelled themselves.
 In an architectural model, known vulnerabilities should be scarce.
 The focus should lie on threats.

-_**TODO: Add picture of a vulnerability and asset at risk**_

 ### Domain